-When employees bring their own devices into the workplace, you would think that this saves the business the trouble of supplying them; but there’s some controversy over whether the reward is worth the risk.
+When employees bring their own devices into the workplace, it’s safe to assume that this saves the business the trouble of supplying them; but there’s some controversy over whether the reward is worth the risk.

 It might even be costing your business money.
-In 2012, the Aberdeen Group discovered that an unnamed company with 1,000 mobile devices had spent an extra $170,000 a year, but there are conflicting reports claiming that larger companies like Intel and VMware saved money from a BYOD policy.
+In 2012, the Aberdeen Group discovered that an unnamed company with 1,000 mobile devices had spent an extra $170,000 a year.
+But there are conflicting reports claiming that larger companies like Intel and VMware saved money from a BYOD policy.

-Current BYOD Costs
+1. Current BYOD Costs

 When analyzing your BYOD expenses, it’s important to note the current costs of your business’s wireless devices.
 In order to get the most accurate numbers for your costs assessment, you’ll require the help of both your accounting and IT departments.

 Security is one of the most imperative features of a quality BYOD policy, and without it, you could risk a security breach.
 The thing about a BYOD policy is that it generally comes with an increased number of devices connecting to your network.

-Team Morale and Productivity
+3. Team Morale and Productivity

 Some employees vehemently resist using your company’s technology, and will refuse to use it until you’re both frustrated from arguing over the issue.
 While there are several reasons an employee might not want to use corporate technology, these feelings generally stem from the belief that they can do their job better with their own technology.

 Similarly, your team might be more apt to respond to urgent emails if they are carrying a mobile device used for work on them at all times.
 Employees might feel like engaging in workplace activities from home is finally worth it.
 The enhanced productivity might be enough to save your business some money.

-SugarShot’s Mobile Device Management Solution
+A Mobile Device Management Solution for BYOD Savings

 Businesses have some reservations about BYOD, and one of the largest reasons for this is the price of a mobile management solution.
 Integrating your mobile management solution could be costly if you’re not careful, especially if your IT department works by the hour.
 Instead, it’s recommended that your business invest in a mobile device management solution, like the one Sugar Shot provides.